-We also realize that outreach to small businesses and processing small business transactions involve almost every division within the Bank.
-Therefore, we have established an Ex-Im Bank Small Business Committee (SBC) to coordinate, evaluate and make recommendations regarding the many Bank functions necessary for a successful small business strategy.
-The SBC will be co-chaired by the Senior Vice President of

-Export Finance and Senior Vice President for Small Business, who will report to the President and Chairman of the Bank.
+To facilitate seamless interaction between the dedicated small business outreach division and the small business specialists in the business units, we have established an Ex-Im Bank Small Business Committee (SBC) to coordinate, evaluate and make recommendations regarding the many Bank functions necessary to successfully execute our small business plan.
+The SBC is co-chaired by the Senior Vice President for Small Business and Senior Vice President for Export Finance, and reports directly to the President and Chairman of the Bank.
 And we have institutionalized this structure by having the Board formally approve it.
-The SBC will be composed of representatives from Domestic Business Development under the Senior Vice President for Small Business as well as the principal processing units within our Small Business Group - Export Finance (Business Credit, Trade Finance and Insurance and Multi-Buyer Insurance), Credit Underwriting, the Office of the General Counsel and Asset Management.
-Other divisions within the Bank, including Congressional Affairs, will also participate at meetings.
+The SBC is composed of representatives from a number of Bank divisions.
+Other divisions within the Bank, including Congressional Affairs, also participate at meetings.

-The goals for the SBC are to:
+The goals of the SBC are to:

-- Provide a Bank-wide focus on small business; - Report and evaluate each unit's small business performance; - Identify opportunities for cross-selling and expanding the use of Bank programs for small business; - Measure the progress and take steps toward meeting small business plan objectives; and - Serve as a forum for exploring new small business initiatives.
+- Provide a Bank-wide focus on small business: - Report and evaluate each unit's small business performance; - Identify opportunities for cross-selling and expanding the use of Bank programs for small business; - Measure the progress and take steps toward meeting small business plan objectives; and - Serve as a forum for exploring new small business initiatives.